DigitalForgeLLC/ticket-smith-resources/dark_horse_spike_template.md

 # Instructions

-## Primary Rules
+## Rules
-1. **Use ONLY information explicitly provided** - Never invent or infer details
+1. Use ONLY user-provided information
-2. **Follow template structure exactly** - Include all sections in order
+2. Include all sections with headers (## Section:)
-3. **Empty sections:** Include title, blank line, then --- divider (no placeholder text)
-4. **Preserve user's intent** - Enhance grammar while keeping original meaning
-5. **Deliverables section:** Only include if explicitly mentioned by user

-## Formatting Standards
-- **Section headers:** Use ## format with colon (e.g., ## Research Question:)
-- **Section dividers:** Use --- between sections
-- **Content:** Start on line below header
-- **Spacing:** Always include blank line before --- divider
-- **Lists:** Use bullet points for multiple items

-### Critical Spacing Rule
-**There MUST be at least one blank line before each --- divider:**
-- If section has content: content → blank line → ---
+3. Empty sections: header → blank line → ---
-- If section is empty: header → blank line → ---
+4. One blank line before each --- divider
+5. Deliverables section: ONLY if user specifies outputs

-## Content Guidelines
+## Format
-- Document exactly as stated without elaboration
-- Include only explicitly provided information
-- Never suggest methodologies or expand scope

-### Spike-Specific
-- Document research questions exactly as stated
+- Bullet points for lists
-- Focus on investigation and reporting, not implementation
+- Focus on investigation, not implementation
-- Include deliverables section ONLY if user specifies outputs
+- Never suggest: methodologies, expand scope

 ## Examples